 For example, the query term “Disneyworld Florida” might be considered to be a related query to “theme parks,” and if someone searches for “theme parks,” or a slight variation of that term, the advertising system might use the related query “Disneyworld Florida” as an advertising keyword for targeting ads.

 This kind of query broadening is described in another Google patent application: Identifying Inadequate Search Content.

-These “related words” and “query broadening” methods gather information about the relationships between query terms and between whole queries from places like the search query log files of the search engines, and from other data sources.
+These “related words” and “query broadening” methods gather information about the relationships between query terms and between whole queries from places like the search query log files of the search engines, and other data sources.
 But, looking at a current query, and the previous query used by a searcher during an immediate search session might add some additional context regarding what someone is searching for.

 Techniques for targeting ads and/or finding ad keywords for targeting ads based on a previous query

 The patent application describes additional techniques that it might use separately, or together, to find keywords that it might use to target ads shown for a search when looking at a current query and a previous query.

 When there are words that are common to previous query and current query, it might be helpful to keep those common overlapping words in at least some of the query broadening and related word sets.